chadfazio/asm341/_build/html/_sources/module2/lab4/lab4.rst.txt

 ..  |lab24-6| image:: images/lab24-6.png

-..
-NOTE:: Items in this section depend on steps in prior sections, please ensure you've completed all sections in lab 2 up to this point before beginning this lab.
+.. note:: Items in this section depend on steps in prior sections, please ensure you've completed all sections in lab 2 up to this point before beginning this lab.

 DataGuard is a DLP-like feature of ASM that can prevent harmful data leakage from your application in the event of a successful attack.
 It can also be used to help prevent users from entering certain types of data that should not be stored in a particular system.
 This feature should be deployed with care as it has the potential to break applications if applied too broadly.